unbreakabl3/unbreakabl3.github.io/_posts/2024-02-20-vmware-with-keycloak.md

 - Open the saved certificate with any text editor and copy and paste it into the IDM Trusted CAs store.

+## Add certificate

-Now, let's add the certificate to the Identity Manager
+Building on what we've discussed, let's add the certificate to the Identity Manager.

 - IDM > Administration Console > Appliance Settings> Manage Configuration > Install SSL Certificates > Trusted CAs